 Significant Cases of G. Kimball Williams

-New York's Recreational Use Statute, which provides protection from personal injury claims arising from the use of land for recreational uses, applies to claims against owners of commercially developed land if used for such recrational purposes.
+New York's Recreational Use Statute, which provides protection from personal injury claims arising from the use of land for recreational uses, applies to claims against owners of commercially developed land if used for recreational purposes.

 The United States must pay interest on a lost tax refund check, from the date of overpayment to the date (even if years later) of the issuance of a replacement check.